trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 Our partners look to us for our expertise and our opinions on a variety of topics, including the tools we use to build software together.
 As we continue to seek new business it is beneficial for us to have an organizational opinion on what web development framework to use (when we have a choice in the matter).

 In making a choice we're seeking to match up the tradeoffs that the tools provide with projected partnership needs.
 The technical ecosystems we operate in tend to change often, so this is a decision we should seek to re-evaluate at least annually.
-Some topics to consider in the decision include:
+Some topics to consider in the decision include (but not limited to):

 - Accessibility for junior engineers.
 - Support for rapid prototyping.